pramttl/mirror-sync-cli/README.md

     add     Used to add a slave to the mirror syncing cluster remove  Used to remove a slave from the mirror syncing cluster

+**Examples**:

+To run a slave node on localhost on port 7000

+    msync-slave add --hostname localhost --port 700

+To remove slave on a particular host machine.

+    msync-slave remove --hostname localhost